admiral-vader88/CODSOFT/README.md

 Task 1 at Codsoft:
-Movie Genre Classification Model using Machine Learning In this machine learning project, we aim to predict the genre of a movie based on its plot summary using various natural language processing (NLP) techniques and machine learning algorithms.
-We will leverage techniques like TF-IDF (Term Frequency-Inverse Document Frequency) and use Multinomial Naive Bayes to build an accurate genre classification model.
+Movie Genre Classification Model using Machine Learning To predict the genre of a movie based on its plot summary using natural language processing (NLP) ,TF-IDF and Multinomial Naive bayes.

 Task 2:CREDIT CARD FRAUD DETECTION